akshell/docs/ref/core/db.rst

 Types
 -----

-Four Akshell database types are represented by properties of :mod:`ak` module; they are instances of :class:`Type` class.
+Four Akshell database types are represented by properties of ``ak`` module; they are instances of :class:`Type` class.

 .. data:: number